livingmentor/AzureNSG-ASGBicep/README.md

 NSGs will have rules that allow source ASGs to Destination NSGs.
 However, the port ranges are configures as a parameter that maps to the servers function.
 For example, a Web Server would be assigned the Web Server ASG, specific to a given application, that allows other NICs assigned a different ASG within the same application.
 The defaut destination port ranges are configured as a parameter.
 However, the defaults are not meant to be exhaustive and will likely require additional configuration on an application-by-application basis.
 As this collection continues to evolve, the default ports may change.

+This collection is currently untested.
+Use at your own risk.

 ## Files Description
 - `main.bicep`: The primary script for deploying the entire configuration.
 It integrates other Bicep files and sets up the necessary Azure resources.
 - `nsg.bicep`: Configures Network Security Groups (NSGs) in relation to different types of ASGs.